Natural Resources

 Community 1.2

 This community phase has not yet been attained in most cases because forests currently dominated by oaks and hickories are in transition.
 Without management or large-scale disturbance, stands will naturally succeed to more mesophytic species composition in the overstory and the oaks and hickories will lose their dominance over time.
-Small-scale gap dynamics caused by tree throws would likely be a natural part of this state and would favor the maple component in forest stands (Hart et al. 2012).
-A recent study of red maple on the nearby Cumberland Plateau found that canopy accession strategy and climate-growth relationships are critical factors in the shift from state 1.1 to state 1.2 (Hart et al. 2012).
+Small-scale gap dynamics caused by tree throws would likely be a natural part of this state and would favor the maple component in forest stands (Hart et al., 2012a).
+A recent study of red maple on the nearby Cumberland Plateau found that canopy accession strategy and climate-growth relationships are critical factors in the shift from state 1.1 to state 1.2 (Hart et al., 2012b).
 Red maples are gap-opportunists and can take advantage of smaller-scale disturbances such as tree-throws.
 Oaks in contrast, seem to have needed high frequency, intense disturbances to establish their current dominance in the forest.
-Red maples do best in times of cool, wet springs preceded by wet autumns and warm winters (Hart et al. 2012).
+Red maples do best in times of cool, wet springs preceded by wet autumns and warm winters (Hart et al., 2012a).
 Depending on climate conditions in the coming years, the weather may or may not favor their continued establishment.
-Red maple might also cause local environmental changes that facilitate perpetuation of favorable conditions for regeneration such as modification of understory light levels and soil characteristics (Nowacki and Abrams 2008).
-The denser canopies might reduce understory temperature and increase relative humidity, which would also favor the more shade-tolerant, moisture loving state (Alexander and Arthur 2010).
-Prescribed fire has been suggested as a management tool to reverse the trend.
-While it may be a useful tool in some cases and most likely in combination with other management approaches, using fire alone is unlikely to produce the desired results in most stands (Clark and Schweitzer 2013).
+Red maple might also cause local environmental changes that facilitate perpetuation of favorable conditions for regeneration such as modification of understory light levels and soil characteristics (Nowacki and Abrams, 2008).
+The denser canopies might reduce understory temperature and increase relative humidity, which would also favor the more shade-tolerant, moisture loving state (Alexander and Arthur, 2010).
+Prescribed burning is a management tool that may be used to reverse the trend.
+While it may be a useful tool in some cases and most likely in combination with other management approaches, using fire alone is unlikely to produce the desired results in most stands (Clark and Schweitzer, 2013).

 Forest understory.
 Forest understory composition will be similar to community phase 1.1, dominated by native herbs, forbs, and vines.
 Shade tolerant trees will be present in the regeneration.
 Spring ephemeral wildflowers will be prolific in places.